anoopksharma22/dsa_java/src/main/java/binaryTree/maxRootToLeafPathSum/readme.md

   * right chile is null
   * so return self value
 * Node is null
-  * return the max min value, in case if Java: `Double.NEGATIVE_INFINITY`
+  * return the max min value, in case of Java: `Double.NEGATIVE_INFINITY`

 ### Logic:
 * Add the current node value with max of chile node values.